egorkhmelev/jslider/README.md

 ## Bugs / Pull requests

-This project is not maintained anymore.
+THIS PROJECT IS NOT MAINTAINED ANYMORE.
 You are free to fork it and start a new project.
 I will add the best forks here.

 ## License